mt-davis/checkbox-demo/README.md

-##Creating Multiple Checkbox Values to the DB Using Rails 4
+##Adding Multiple Checkbox Values to the DB Using Rails 4

 This demo will allow to save checkbox data to a database in Rails